p-mng/proton-ge-custom-updater/README.md

 ## Proton updater scripts

-Simple shell scripts to automatically download and install the latest modified Proton distributions by [GloriousEggroll](https://github.com/GloriousEggroll/proton-ge-custom) and [TkG](https://github.com/Frogging-Family/wine-tkg-git).
+Simple shell scripts to automatically download and install the latest modified Proton distributions by [GloriousEggroll](https://github.com/GloriousEggroll/proton-ge-custom) and [TkG](https://github.com/Frogging-Family/wine-tkg-git). `wine-tkg-git` is also supported (Arch Linux only).

 If you want to use the scripts with non-POSIX shells like fish, run them using the `sh ./proton-ge-custom-updater.sh` command.
 Those shells are [not POSIX compliant](https://stackoverflow.com/a/48735565) and supporting them would make the scripts unnecessarily complex.